-- 1) The USCI sends first byte of slave address, the slave sends an ACK and when second - 2) Master sends a repeat start condition (If UCTXSTT=1).
+- 1) The USCI sends first byte of slave address, the slave sends an ACK and when second address byte is sent, the slave sends a NACK. - 2) Master sends a repeat start condition (If UCTXSTT=1). - 3) The first address byte following the repeated start is acknowledged.